 - Asthma.
 Most people diagnosed with Churg-Strauss syndrome have chronic, often severe asthma.

-- Higher than normal count of a type of white blood cells called eosinophils (eosinophilia).
-Eosinophils normally make up 1 to 3 percent of white blood cells.
-A count higher than 10 percent is considered abnormally high and a strong indicator of Churg-Strauss syndrome.
+- Higher than normal count of a type of white blood cells called eosinophils.
+Eosinophils normally make up 1% to 3% of white blood cells.
+A count higher than 10% is considered abnormally high and a strong indicator of Churg-Strauss syndrome.

-- Damage to one or more nerve groups (mononeuropathy or polyneuropathy).
-Most people with Churg-Strauss syndrome have a type of nerve damage called peripheral neuropathy, which causes numbness or pain in your hands and feet.
+- Damage to 1 or more nerve groups.
+Most people with Churg-Strauss syndrome have a type of nerve damage that causes numbness or pain in your hands and feet.

-- Migratory spots or lesions on a chest X-ray (pulmonary infiltrates).
+- Migratory spots or lesions on a chest X-ray.
 These lesions typically move from one place to another or come and go.
 On chest X-rays, the lesions mimic pneumonia.

 - Sinus problems.
 A history of acute or chronic sinusitis is common in people with Churg-Strauss syndrome.

-- White blood cells present outside your blood vessels (extravascular eosinophils).
-Your doctor may order a tissue biopsy of either your skin or a removed nasal polyp.
-A biopsy of a person with Churg-Strauss syndrome may show the presence of eosinophils outside of a blood vessel.
+- White blood cells present outside your blood vessels.
+Your doctor might order a tissue biopsy of either your skin or a removed nasal polyp to look for eosinophils outside of a blood vessel.

 Blood tests.
 When your immune system attacks your body's own cells, as happens in Churg-Strauss syndrome, it forms proteins called autoantibodies.

 - Imaging tests.
-X-rays, computerized tomography (CT) scans and magnetic resonance imaging (MRI) look for abnormalities in your lungs and sinuses.
+X-rays and CT scans look for abnormalities in your lungs and sinuses.

 - Biopsy of affected tissue.
-If other tests suggest Churg-Strauss syndrome, you may have a small sample of tissue (biopsy) removed for examination under a microscope.
-The doctor may remove tissue from your lungs or another organ, such as skin or muscle, to confirm or rule out the presence of vasculitis.
+If other tests suggest Churg-Strauss syndrome, you might have a small sample of tissue removed for examination under a microscope.
+The tissue can come from your lungs or another organ, such as skin or muscle, to confirm or rule out the presence of vasculitis.

-No cure for Churg-Strauss syndrome exists.
-But certain medications may help manage your symptoms.
+There's no cure for Churg-Strauss syndrome, also known as eosinophilic granulomatosis with polyangiitis (EGPA).
+But medications can help manage your symptoms.